Spirulina Extract Market Analysis by Mordor Intelligence

 Global Spirulina Extract Market Report Scope

-Spirulina is rich in chlorophyll, phycocyanin, and beta-carotene and is often used as a source of natural color.
+Spirulina is rich in chlorophyll, phycocyanin, and beta-carotene, and is often used as a natural color source.
 Edible color Linablue, used in ice creams and confectionery, is mainly produced from spirulina.
 The spirulina extract market is segmented by category into powders, liquids, and others.
 By application, the market is segmented into food and beverages, pharmaceuticals and dietary supplements, animal feed, and others.
 The market is segmented by geography into North America, Europe, Asia-Pacific, South America, the Middle East & Africa.
-The market sizing has been done in value terms in USD for all the abovementioned segments.
+The market sizing has been done in value terms (USD) and volume terms (tons) for all the aforementioned segments.

 | Powder |